chevere/docs/introduction/README.md

 ...Or if you can use software from *well-known* vendors why you should use Chevere?

-Main selling point for Chevere is its high quality with a superb clean syntax.
+Main reason for Chevere is its high quality with a superb clean syntax.
 You can tell that by interacting with Chevere and because the code is scrutinized by several third-party tools.

 Vendors which business is to measure code quality say that Chevere is top tier quality.
 It is day and night when the arguments to use a codebase are vague subjective terms like *expressive syntax* or *well-maintained* compared to objetive code measure metrics.

 ## Why quality matters?

-...Or why focus in quality when *well-known* vendors may have 2,000 contributors and 70,000 stars?
+...Or why focus in quality when *well-known* vendors may have thousand contributors and stars?
 How does quality matters more than that?

+Quality matters more because in the event a project gets zero maintainers it will require a minimum investment on your end to keep your projects delivering without depending on anybody else.
+How comfortable you will feel inheriting a top-tier codebase compared to a mess?
+How much can you wait to someone from the community to take the jump?

 A contributor is anyone who touched a single line up to a maintainer that has been since the beginning.
 Check your well-known vendor contributors tab and pay attention to who is still working on it and determine the [bus factor](https://en.wikipedia.org/wiki/Bus_factor).
 Do you think that a contributor who touched the code ten years ago and never came back will take the shore of maintaining anything?

 Then there's popularity, which is associated with the stars counter.
 While is true that more users means better community, their role on the continuity of the project is overestimate.
 We are talking about users building software on top, not direct end-users.
 They don't have the same experience neither the intentions to go one layer below as that's the reason they use a library/framework on the first place.

 When building software we depend on other's work but rarely assume the dependency costs.
 Developers assume that crowded projects will keep delivering as is the motto of FLOSS, but it doesn't apply to all the software.
 The real world is different and there are countless crowded projects that either died or stall.

-Quality matters more because in the event a project gets zero maintainers it will require a minimum investment on your end to keep your projects delivering without depending on anybody else.
-How comfortable you will feel inheriting a top-tier codebase compared to a mess?
-How much can you wait to someone from the community to take the jump?

 ## Who makes Chevere?